CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# CompuTec Label
+# CompuTec Labels

 The CompuTec Labels (CTLabel) plugin is a powerful tool designed to enhance the functionality of CompuTec Labels, allowing users to manage and reprint labels efficiently.
 By following this guide, users can optimize their experience with the CTLabel plugin, streamlining label management processes and resolving printing errors with ease.